Warfarin (Coumadin®) Anticoagulant Medication

-If you are a woman taking warfarin and planning to become pregnant, talk with your doctor about the possible risks and ways to reduce those risks.
+If you are taking warfarin and planning to become pregnant, talk with your doctor about the possible risks and ways to reduce those risks.
 Tell your doctor right away if you become pregnant or think you might be pregnant.

-Before receiving treatment, tell all of your doctors and dentists you are taking warfarin.
-You may need to have a blood test and to stop taking warfarin for a few days before having surgery or a dental procedure.
+Before receiving any treatment, tell all of your doctors and dentists you are taking warfarin.
+You may need to have a blood test and stop taking warfarin for a few days before having surgery or a dental procedure.

 - Eat more or fewer vegetables.